Torreya taxifolia • Brevard, NC

 * * * * *

-"...
-Fred Bess had also sent me seeds to be scattered in natural habitat, some of which I put 4 to 6 inches deep into the ground and others I merely placed within the leaf litter.
+ABOVE: Squirrels can be helpful — if one has hundreds of seeds.
+In 2023 Fred Bess sent me some of his Cleveland OH seeds to be scattered in natural habitat.
+Some I put 4 to 6 inches deep into the ground and others I merely placed within the leaf litter.

-Two of those seeds germinated this year and are currently 6+ inches tall (see photo).
+Two of those seeds germinated this year and, as of May 2024, are currently 6+ inches tall (PHOTO LEFT).

 SEE ALSO: See the DECEMBER 2019 entry by Clint Bancroft on his torreya page: evidence that a squirrel carried and planted a seed some 200 feet distant from the seed pot it had worked its way into!